naman-0804/SIH/README.md

 The key features of the website are:

-- **Doctor Registration**: Doctors can register on the website and create profiles.
+- **Doctor Registration**: Doctors can register under respective department on the website and create profiles.
 - **Patient Registration**: Patients can register on the website and create profiles.
 - **Doctor Login**: Doctors can log in to the website and access their panels.
 - **Patient Login**: Patients can log in to the website and access their panels.
-- **Doctor Panel**: Doctors can view their patients, manage their schedules, and update their profiles.
+- **Doctor Panel**: Doctors can view their patients, manage their schedules, and give them medicines.
-- **Patient Panel**: Patients can view their doctors, book appointments, and update their profiles.
+- **Patient Panel**: Patients can view their doctors, book appointments while specifying their issues, see their scheduled medicines.

 ## Installation